keymetrics/pm2-io/docs/enterprise/frontend-monitoring/snippet-api.md

 ### `apm.reportTimings()`

-Automatically report various metrics from the current page.
-It will track the time your page takes to load, among other performance metrics.
+Automatically report various metrics from the current docs.
+It will track the time your docs takes to load, among other performance metrics.

 ### `apm.reportIssues(options)`